 I haven’t walked the dog this week.
 I’m going to take my kids and dog for a family walk this afternoon.

 I am going to the store to find some new flavors of herbal teas and water enhancers to try out.

 Nine times out of ten, people are not getting the weight loss results they want because they aren’t exercising for at least 20 minutes a day.

 I don’t have time.

-You need to stop saying this to yourself (or a Weight Loss Coach).
-It takes a mere 32 minutes a day to lose weight with Personal Trainer Food.
+You need to stop saying this to yourself.
+It takes only 32 minutes a day to lose weight with Personal Trainer Food.

 That’s 20 minutes to walk, and three meals heated in your microwave at 4 minutes a meal.

 Dr. Mo, one of last year’s Altered challengers was able to find time to eat right– even with her crazy rounds.